rtsaad/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image14]

-The code for this part is contained in the code cell of the second setp of the IPython notebook.
+The code for this part is contained in the code cell of the fourth setp of the IPython notebook.

 ### Data Augmentation